dora-metrics/pelorus/docs/Install.md

 ### Deploying Across Multiple Clusters

 By default, this tool will pull in data from the cluster in which it is running.
 The tool also supports collecting data across mulitple OpenShift clusters.
-In order to do this thanos can be configured to read from a shared S3 bucket accross clusters.
-See [Pelorus Multi-Cluster Architecture](/page/Architecture.md#Pelorus Multi-Cluster Architecture) for details.
+In order to do this, the thanos sidecar can be configured to read from a shared S3 bucket accross clusters.
+See [Pelorus Multi-Cluster Architecture](/page/Architecture.md) for details.

 ## Uninstalling